Spatiotemporal Maps for Dynamic MRI Reconstruction: Experiments

 \subsection{Implementation Details for Computing Spatiotemporal Maps}

 For all experiments we computed spatiotemporal maps using the steps in Sec. \ref{sec:est_stm}.
-For dataset (A), in step 1) we used the ACS region of the undersampling mask described in Sec. \ref{sec:exp_mask}, and we calculated $\C^H\C$ using the FFT-based approach provided in PISCO with an ellipsoidal neighborhood of radius $\Radq = 3$ for $\Lambda$ (\cf, Sec. \ref{sec:est_stm_1}).
+For datasets (A.1) and (A.2), in step 1) we used the ACS region of the undersampling mask described in Sec. \ref{sec:exp_mask}, and we calculated $\C^H\C$ using the FFT-based approach provided in PISCO with an ellipsoidal neighborhood of radius $\Radq = 3$ for $\Lambda$ (\cf, Sec. \ref{sec:est_stm_1}).
 Step 2) computed a projection matrix for the nullspace of \C using the sketched SVD approach proposed in Sec. \ref{sec:est_stm_sketch} with a complex-valued Gaussian matrix for the sketch matrix $\bPhi$.
 We selected the sketch dimension $s = 2r_{\C}$ using the heuristic approach described in Sec. \ref{sec:est_stm_sketch}.
 Finally, step 3) computed spatiotemporal maps by calculating an approximate nullspace basis for each $\G(\x)$ matrix using an SVD performed for each spatial location in the FOV.
 If not specified otherwise, we used $L = 4$ components.
 To further reduce computation time, we computed spatiotemporal maps on a grid with coarser resolution than the original and interpolated using the FFT-based PISCO approach.
+The $12.5\%$ of each spatiotemporal map was interpolated in k-space if not specified otherwise.
 For dataset (B) the procedure was analogous.
-The main differences with respect to dataset (A) were: the ACS region corresponded to the one considered in the undersampling mask for dataset (B) described in Sec. \ref{sec:exp_mask}; we selected $\Radq = 4$; and we used the orthogonal iteration to find the nullspace basis of each matrix $\G(\x)$.
+The main differences with respect to datasets (A.1) and (A.2) were: the ACS region corresponded to the one considered in the undersampling mask for dataset (B) described in Sec. \ref{sec:exp_mask}; we selected $\Radq = 4$ if not specified otherwise; and we used the orthogonal iteration to find the nullspace basis of each matrix $\G(\x)$.